extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 Inadvertently, I have saved the best story of the lot for last.
 Developer and researcher Zhiyuan Zheng documents both the narrative context leading up to the creation of his first app, [tooot](https://apps.apple.com/us/app/tooot/id1549772269), as well as the philosophy behind its design in “[Building my first app - toot](https://xmflsct.com/2021/tooot/).”
 His reference to the downfall of a prominent social app in mainland China called Douban - and the “Douban Refugees”  which resulted - are alarmingly missing from all English news organizations save for [a single _Quartz_ article](https://qz.com/1726194/the-decline-of-douban-an-online-sanctuary-for-chinas-liberals/) from October 2019.
 He eludes to a “boom” of Mastodon adoption in the past few years and cites a lack of “user friendly mobile clients” which I can only assume to be a conundrum specific to China.

 “With the aim of contributing to the community and to this movement, I decided to take my quarantine time to build an enjoyable mobile client for Douban Refugees,” he explains.
+He notes that decentralized platforms have universally rejected algorithmic recommendation if for any other reason than “without centralized computing power, such [a] recommendation service is also not that feasible.”
+“Adapting” back to a linear timeline in a manner which still encourages exploration was clearly a major design consideration for tooot.

 > The core consists of 3 needs: 1) what I can read; 2) what I can write; 3) what I have done.

+Obviously, I very much appreciate Zhiyuan writing publicly about his thoughts on decentralized social and sharing specific considerations in his app’s design.
+I very much look forward to continued updates.

+## Get Bent, Big Social

+A few universal truths among these apps stand out as obligatory mentions.
+First - in comparison with their Proprietary, Big Social counterparts - they are all _ridiculously_ **frugal**.
+Not a one of these apps weighs over 40mb, while minor (unexplained) updates to the official Twitter app often exceed 100mb.

 [[Continuing to Explore Social Ownership]]